0xbadc0ffe/S-ALSTM-Stock-Prices-Forecasting/README.md

 # Stochastic Attention Based LSTM for Stock prices Forecasting.

 ## Architecture
-This model is based on daily traiding and it never keeps a position overnight.
+This model is trained for daily trading and it never keeps a position overnight.
 Hereafter it is shown the model architecture.

 <p align="center">
   <img src="imgs/SALSTM.drawio.png"  width="600" title="Model Architecture" />